The image depicts a serene garden scene with lush greenery, rows of plants, and a greenhouse, set against a backdrop of trees and a clear blue sky.

 Cultural exchange and learning opportunities

-In addition to organic gardening and farming education, you may also have the opportunity to study: natural building; food preservation (canning, drying, fermentation); conservation practices (riparian planting etc); wildcrafting and native plant ID; pruning; poultry care; permaculture design, layout, implementation; homesteading skills (landscaping, wood harvest, off grid water systems, etc); crafts (woodworking, any fiber related craft like spinning, dyeing, knitting, weaving, and more); herbalism; events management; seed saving/processing/packaging; CSA and produce marketing, and much more.
+In addition to organic gardening and farming education, you may also have the opportunity to study: natural building; food preservation (canning, drying, fermentation); conservation practices (riparian planting etc); wildcrafting and native plant ID; pruning; chicken care; permaculture design, layout, implementation; homesteading skills (landscaping, wood harvest, off grid water systems, etc); crafts (any fiber related craft like spinning, dyeing, knitting, weaving, and more); herbalism; events; seed saving/processing/packaging.
 We also do a lot of fun things here-there are several large festivals/gatherings planned (music and educational) and plenty of social gatherings, events, parties, creek swimming, hiking, and more.
-We do not typically need help with activities such as crafts, but are usually available for folks to learn or try while they are here.

 • Help